List of The Neverending Story characters: Falkor

-Falkor has an elongated body with rudimentary paws and pearly white scales that glitter pink.
-He has a lion-like head as long with a white mane and bushes of white hair on his limbs and tail.
-His eyes are given the color of rubies.
-In the illustrations of the German novel, he appears much like a Chinese dragon or his appearance is of a camel, whereas a cover for the book by Dan Craig illustrated Falkor as lion-like; in the 1984 film adaptation of the novel, Falkor has canine features upon a white-furred body, not unlike a Great Pyrenees dog, and is pleased by affectionate scratchings behind his ear.
-Luckdragons possess neither an immense physical strength nor great magical talents, though they can exhale blue fire.
+Falkor appears much like a Chinese dragon but whereas on the cover of the book, Dan Craig illustrated Falkor as lion-like; in the 1984 film adaptation of the novel, Falkor is dog-like with white fur, pearly white scales that glitter pink, ruby-colored eyes, and is pleased by affectionate scratchings behind his ear.
+Luckdragons possess neither immense physical strength nor great magical talents, though they can exhale blue fire.
 Their only distinctive ability is incredible luck in everything they do, as shown when Falkor locates and rescues his companion after being lost in a violent, blinding storm.
 Luckdragons never stop drawing air and heat through their scales, which makes eating unnecessary and makes submersion in water deadly to them.
 Luckdragons are capable of sleeping while flying and prefer to occupy as much open space as possible.

-Falkor is very wise, incredibly optimistic, dignified, and a very friendly sophisticated being from Fantasia.
-He gives advice to people when they have lost hope in many things they set out to do whether in a quest for what they seek or in some cases people and beings have given up altogether and lost faith.
-Mostly during the Nothings destruction of Fantasia, he helps Atreyu along the way of his quest to stop The Nothing.
-Falkor's attitude purely comes from his heart, it is proven that his openness to making friends means a lot to everyone he encounters, into which Falkor in return treasures every friendship he has.
-Falkor only makes enemies of those threaten his friends or Fantasia.
+Falkor is a sophisticated being from Fantasia, giving advice to people when they have lost hope in many things they set out to do whether in a quest for what they seek or in some cases people and beings have given up altogether and lost faith.
+Mostly during the Nothing's destruction of Fantasia, he helps Atreyu along the way of his quest to stop The Nothing.
+Falkor's attitude purely comes from his heart, and his openness to making friends means a lot to everyone he encounters, into which Falkor in return treasures every friendship he has.
+Falkor only makes enemies of those who threaten his friends or Fantasia.